Applicants Schools Enterprise Media About Find a course Apply

 Professional recognition

-Newcastle Law School is an accredited law school for the purpose of admission to practise law in NSW.
+The School of Law and Justice is an accredited law school for the purpose of admission to practise law in NSW.

 Australian Psychology Accreditation Council: Students who graduate with a Bachelor of Psychological Science will have completed a three year accredited sequence in psychological science.
 Graduates of the Bachelor of Psychological Science seeking provisional registration with the Psychologists Board of Australia are required to undertake an accredited 4th year in psychological science, the University of Newcastle offers the Bachelor of Psychological Science (Honours).
 Whilst applicants may have achieved a grade point average to enable application to the Bachelor of Psychological Science (Honours) program, an offer is not guaranteed due to a limited amount of places available.
 Applications will be ranked by academic merit.